Jey-Cee/ioBroker.deconz/README.md

 * fix message "State value to set is invalid"
 * terminate websocket connection on error to make sure the session is closed
 * check response is not undefined
+* catch request errors and send to sentry

 ### 1.3.3
 * fix catch response of setLightState is undefined